-I spent time in Jackson, MS a couple weeks ago, there to run the Mississippi Blues half marathon.
-I had a good race, even though it was very, very hilly.
-Since my trip took me there to run a race, at first it had not occurred to me that to walk — much less run — downtown without incident was a victory.
+I spent time in Jackson, MS a few months ago, there to run the Mississippi Blues half marathon.
+It was very, very hilly, but nonetheless I had a great race.
+Since my trip took me there to run, at first it had not occurred to me that to walk — much less run — downtown without incident was a victory.

 Then, the Thursday before the race, I ran four miles through downtown Jackson, when I came upon a plaque and my heart stopped.
 I remembered history.
 I remembered the battles others fought so that I, a Southern woman of color, could run through the streets.
 Just think, a mere 50 years ago I may not have been able to run that half marathon.
 I may not have even been able to walk downtown!
 I certainly would not have been able to eat dinner at a table in a restaurant.
 That is a victory.

 This is a tribute to those who came before me.

 First I came upon the 1961 Woolworth’s sit-in site.
 On May 28, 1963, a small group of students and faculty drove 10 miles to downtown and sat at the lunch counter at the five-and-dime store near the Governor’s Mansion.
 At the time, dining facilities were strictly segregated.
 A white mob arrived.
 Some students were beaten, and one was knocked unconscious.
 Others were doused with ketchup, mustard and sugar.

 Next I ran by the Greyhound Bus station, where a bus with nine Freedom Riders aboard arrived in 1961, the third group of Riders into Jackson.
 A total of 329 people were arrested in for integrating public transportation facilities, convicted on “breach of peace” and jailed.
 Most refused bail and were sent to the state penitentiary, but their protest worked.
 In September 1961, the federal government mandated that segregation in interstate transportation end.